Beyond Numbness: How Men's Bike Saddles Finally Got Smart

 Today's Cutting-Edge: Adaptive Materials

-2. Pressure-mapping technology: Advanced bike fitters now use pressure-mapping systems to visualize exactly where you're experiencing pressure, allowing for precise saddle selection and positioning.
+2. Pressure-mapping technology: Advanced bike fitters now use pressure-mapping systems to visualize exactly where you're experiencing pressure, allowing precise saddle selection and positioning.

 My Top Recommendations for Prostate-Friendly Saddles